washiner/learn_bloc/README.md

-# conceito de stream no bloc
+# Lear how to use bloc